 How It May Compare to Similar Hotels

-Compared to Caesars Palace, the Vanderpump Hotel will likely feel smaller, more intimate, and more style-driven, but with fewer amenities and less traditional resort depth.
+Compared with Caesars Palace, Vanderpump Hotel should feel smaller, more intimate, and more style-driven, but with fewer amenities and less resort depth.
+Compared with The Cosmopolitan, it may offer a more boutique central Strip stay, but The Cosmopolitan remains the more proven choice for rooms, dining, nightlife, and overall execution.

 For travelers comparing central Strip boutique-style stays, it’s also worth looking at The Cosmopolitan of Las Vegas, which offers a similar focus on atmosphere but at a much larger scale.